 What should I do?

-Before looking into private student loans, be sure that you exhaust all of your financial aid options first – including Federal Pell Grants, Federal Work-Study Programs, and any Federal Loans offered to you through your Financial Aid Office.
+Before looking into private student loans, be sure that you exhaust all of your financial aid options first.
+This includes Federal Pell Grants, Federal Work-Study Programs, and any Federal Loans offered to you through your Financial Aid Office.
 Remember, as outlined above, federal options generally have more favorable terms, especially while you’re still enrolled in school.

 Now, if you’ve already used all of those options and still need more funds for your education, start shopping around for private student loans.
-Be sure to check with your primary financial institution, as well as other banks and credit unions that offer student loans.
+Be sure to check with your primary financial institution.
+You can also check with other banks and credit unions that offer student loans.
 Be sure to compare the rates and terms for all to see what works best for you.
 Also, only borrow what you need for your education and for the current school year!
 It can be tempting to borrow more for any “just in case” situations, but keep in mind this is money that you do have to pay back, plus interest.

 A student loan can be a great tool to help you achieve your higher education goals, just keep in mind that you should always have a plan in mind for how you will pay this back.